930turbo/coelhOS/README.md

 * **Giancarlo Coelho** - *Literally Everything lol* - [CoelhoComputing](https://github.com/EkoFlame)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## Acknowledgments

-* My 1980's computer running MS-DOS for giving me the inspiration
-* Mr. Forhan for always encouraging me
-* My parents for paying my computers electricity bill
-* The contributing members of the community, I thank you from the bottom of my heart